We cover bunq’s features, fees, pros and cons to help you understand whether bunq is a good option for your finances.

 However, considering the monthly fee and the fact that you don’t get a UK bank account, there are probably better options around.
 Monese, for example, allows you to open both a UK and EU bank account for free and to switch easily between them, while N26 offers similar travel banking conditions for free.

-Finally, the Travel Card is also competitive option for the globetrotters among us – even though there are competitors out there, like Starling Bank, that don’t charge a fee for foreign ATM withdrawals either.
+The travel card is also a competitive option for the globetrotters among us – even though there are competitors out there, like Starling Bank, that don’t charge fees for foreign ATM withdrawals.

 Join Bunq in just 5 minutes